MichaelMarkieta/polar_grid/README.md

 you to build a polar grid.
 Rather, we are left to first building a circle (buffer), then dividing that buffer into multiple radial sections (pizza triangles), and further subdivide that into circular concentric rings.

-# How do I use PolarGrid.py #

-lorem ipsum

-# Some ascii art math #

-lorem ipsum